 Once you receive a PIN number, visit www.lethbridge.ca/census and click on the link to the Census portal.
 Here you will be able to complete the census for your residence.

 The site will be available starting April 1.

 You can also view our instructional census video here.

-If your residence has not received a white door tag with a PIN number within the first few days of the Census, contact the Census Office by emailing firstname.lastname@example.org or by phoning 403-320-3030.
+If your residence has not received a white door tag with a PIN number by April 5, contact the Census Office by emailing firstname.lastname@example.org or by phoning 403-320-3030.